-Admission to Foxgloves is via referral to the Integrated front (formally Multi - agency support hub) who then refer on to the Children With Disabilities Team and a social worker will be allocated.
+Admission to Foxgloves is via referral to the Integrated front (formally Multi - agency support hub) who then refer on to the Children with Disabilities Team and a social worker or Short Breaks worker will be allocated.

-On the basis of assessed need the young person's social worker will then complete a recommendation to Panel to consider approving funding for the placement.
+On the basis of assessed need the young person's social worker will then complete a recommendation to Head of Service to consider approving funding for the placement.
 Once this has been agreed by Panel the referral will be made to us.

 When a referral is received for a young person one of the management team will visit the family home to complete our Assessment.
-This Initial Assessment will consider the individual needs of the young person being referred, peer compatibility, sensory and environmental needs and our availability to provide the service required.
+This Initial Assessment will consider the individual needs of the young person being referred, peer compatibility, sensory and environmental needs and our availability to provide the service identified.

-Following this, a keyworker will be allocated and they will take the lead in planning the care for the young person to be provided.
-They will liaise with the family, school and social worker along with meeting the young person and spending time with them.
+All final decisions will lay with the Homes Manager and where agreed, a keyworker will be allocated, and they will take the lead in planning the care for the young person to be provided.
+They will liaise with the family, school, and social worker along with meeting the young person and spending time with them.

-The key worker will arrange visits to the young person and family, at their family home, and in school, where appropriate; within their current care setting.
+The key worker will arrange visits to the young person and family, at their family home, and in school, where appropriate, within their current care setting.

-The key worker will act as the main link between Foxgloves and home/school and will ensure they advocate on the young person's best interest at all times.
-They will endeavour to ensure that all of the young person's needs including health will be addressed.
+The key worker will act as the main link between Foxgloves and home/school and will ensure they always advocate on behalf of the young person's best interest.
+They will endeavour to ensure that all the young person's needs including health will be addressed.